 This installation is a bit more involved than the other scenarios.
 Here the sprinkler riser needs to be adapted to accept ½” poly tubing and the water pressure must be reduced.
 Sprinkler systems operate at a much higher water pressure than drip irrigation; most sprinkler systems are above 35 PSI, whereas most drip systems operate at 25 PSI or less.

 You may be wondering whether pressure makes that much of a difference.
 The answer is yes.
 If you run high pressures through a drip irrigation system, it may cause fittings to blow off (resulting in leaks) and/or drippers to shoot streams of water instead of drip.

-What this means in that scenario is that you will need to start with a FPT x MHT Elbow Adapter.
+What this means in this scenario is that you may want to start with an FPT x MHT Elbow Adapter.
 This will allow you to attach a standard drip irrigation head assembly.
-A head assembly consists of backflow preventer, filter, pressure regulator and tubing adapter.
+A head assembly consists of a backflow preventer, filter, pressure regulator, and tubing adapter.
 Once these are attached, ½” or greater tubing can be attached and run throughout your landscape.
 Below is a short video that walks you through this setup.

 If you don’t like having this system protruding in your landscape, this could all be assembled below ground and enclosed in a valve box.

 If you'd like to see a parts blowout with the part number included, here is a link to sample layouts we made for both 1/2" and 3/4" risers: 1/2" and 3/4" Sprinkler Riser Conversion Parts Sample Layouts.